 What if we modify the current node instead of deleting it?

-So for example, if this was our linked list before we called our function:
+So for example, if this was our linked list before we called our method:

-This would be our list after we called our function:
+This would be our list after we called our method:

 In some languages, like C, we'd have to manually delete the node we copied from, since we won't be using that node anymore.
-Here we'll let Objective-C's ARC (automatic reference counting) take care of it.
+Here, we'll let Ruby's garbage collector take care of it.

 But be careful—there are some potential problems with this implementation:

 First, it doesn't work for deleting the last node in the list.
 We could change the node we're deleting to have a value of nil, but the second-to-last node's @next pointer would still point to a node, even though it should be nil.
 This could work—we could treat this last, "deleted" node with value nil as a "dead node" or a "sentinel node," and adjust any node traversing code to stop traversing when it hits such a node.
 The trade-off there is we couldn't have non-dead nodes with values set to nil.
 Instead we chose to throw an exception in this case.